 Make sure you type the card number without spaces.

 Your card may have expired.
 Our library cards no longer expire, but in the past, the cards required an update every two years.
 If you haven't used your card in a long while, it may have expired under our old policy.
-Details about library cards can be found at Library Cards and Accounts.
+Details about library cards can be found in our Circulation Policy under our Policies and Procedures.

 Our records may indicate a different PIN.

 There may be a problem with the library's network—or your own network or device.

 Most of these concerns can be resolved (or at least quickly identified) using a quick phone call or visit to your library branch.
 Just let us know you're having trouble accessing your account and we'll help figure things out.

 Library Cards: If you can provide us your library card number, we can check its status for you OR you can stop by the circulation desk at your branch library to have them check your card and PIN number.
 You can also request a change of PIN using this account update request form IF you know your current PIN number.